Kshat111/cybersec/intro.md

 - Response: Once attack has happened, respond to it.
 Detection without response is pointless.

 6. **Defense in depth**
+Use multiple layers of security so that if one fails, others are ready to protect against the attack, keep in mind that 'security is economics'.

 7. **Least privilege**
+Information abstraction i.e. give people/system only the permissions they need, nothing more.

 8. **Separation of responsibility**
+Split responsibilities so that no single person has the complete power.

 9. **Ensure complete meditation**
+It's like authorization, always check permissions before allowing access to a resource.

 10. **Don't rely on security through obscurity**
+- Don't assume that something is secure just because no one knows how it works.
+- Apps which hide their algorithms, design, or source code for security have failed miserably *(Shannon's Maxim)*.
+- **Does this mean open source apps are less secure then closed source apps?
+NO**.
+Because a system should be secure even if everything about it is known, except the secret key/sensitive data *(Kerckhoff's Principle)*. *This means the design of the system should assume attackers know everything about the code and algorithms.
+Security should come from strong encryption, proper authentication mechanisms, and secure coding practices—not from "hiding" how the app works.*
+- Closed source apps are not automatically more secure as attackers might reverse engineer to find the source code or vulnerabilities.

 11. **Use Fail-Safe defaults**
+The system must go to a 'secure state' if any security breach happens.

 12. **Design security from the start**
+Integrate security into the system from the start, instead of adding it later as an afterthought.